lillatoma/CPP-SFML-DaiCastle2D/README.md

 - SFML (for devs only): https://www.sfml-dev.org/download.php

 ## Installation:
-Unzip the file called "DaiCastle Game.rar".
+Unzip the file called `DaiCastle Game.rar`.
-It contains 2 executables, DaiCastle.exe is the game application.
+It contains 2 executables, `DaiCastle.exe` is the game application.
-For map editing purposes, launch DaiCastle MapEditor v2.exe.
+For map editing purposes, launch `DaiCastle MapEditor v2.exe`.
 Removing any default files from the folder may cause the game to not function properly.

 ## For documentation:
-Check the doc/ folder and source code (DaiCastle.h highlighted)
+Check the `doc\` folder and source code (`Empiria\DaiCastle.h` highlighted)